Check out these tips from guest blogger Katie Heap of Live Craft Eat, for raising a musically minded child!

 Speaking from experience, I can tell you that learning to play an instrument encourages people to break down what they hear in a song into smaller bits of information – individual notes, rhythms, etc. and then gradually learn how to rebuild those things into melodies & harmonies and eventually combining it all into the very same songs they listen to every day.
 Paying attention to all the parts that make a song what it is will help your child appreciate the songs they do hear and they will be able to listen to music with much keener ears.

 While the piano is a popular instrument to teach young children to play, not every household (including my own) is equipped with a piano or keyboard.
 While this activity can absolutely be done on a keyboard, it is also easily done on a xylophone, like the one in the beginner band set.
-Since young children are also learning their alphabet, it’s a prefect time to introduce all the letters on the keyboard, A-G. I found that these alphabet stickers fit perfectly on the keys of the xylophone.
+Since young children are also learning their alphabet, it’s a prefect time to introduce all the letters on the keyboard, A-G. I found alphabet stickers that fit perfectly on the keys of the xylophone.
 Once you have your xylophone keys labeled, try playing all the notes on a staff (you can use this printable for how to identify notes on a music staff).

 Next, have your child draw notes on this blank music sheet printable and encourage him to create his own unique song, or find easy songs that your child recognizes (like “Twinkle, Twinkle, Little Star” for example) and help them match the labeled note on the staff to the labeled key on the xylophone.